JordanMartinez/purescript-jordans-reference/00-Getting-Started/ReadMe.md

 This part's explanation depends on your particular background.
 For example, here are a few different kinds of people that might be reading this file:
 - A developer who is already competent/productive in Javascript or a compile-to-Javascript language (e.g. Coffeescript, Typescript, etc.)
-- A developer who is only starting to learn web technologies, but has heard that Javascript is horrible and is investingating other compile-to-Javascript languages.
+- A developer who is only starting to learn web technologies, but has heard that Javascript is horrible and is investigating other compile-to-Javascript languages.
 - A business person who knows very little about programming or programming languages but who wants to know more about what options are available and what their pros/cons are.

 These are the kinds of questions the above people might be asking: